-Between rising inflation, stagnant wages, and the rising cost of living, it’s hard to save, and it can be even harder to maintain.
+Between rising inflation, flag wages, and the rising cost of living, it’s hard to save, and it can be even harder to maintain.

 Here comes the role of investment.